honeykeys/honeykeys/README.md

 🌴 I hail from the San Francisco Bay Area but am based in London 🏴󠁧󠁢󠁥󠁮󠁧󠁿.

-📄 I create technical instruction content, especially for Native Android.
+📄 I create technical instruction content for Native Android.

 🚌 I have seven years of sales experience in FinTech and EdTech startups.